adamrees89/UpdatePackages/README.md

 # To-do

-- [ ] Add a try/except loop around package install to silently catch errors and move on
+- [x] Add a try/except loop around package install to silently catch errors and move on
+- [x] Use native PUR call instead of subprocess calls.